Integrating food policies that reduce greenhouse gas emissions and increase resilience

 Supporting cities to develop food strategies, include food systems in their climate action plans and food boards and councils for inter-departmental and external coordination.

-The Food Systems Network has had a fundamental role in the success of the C40 Good Food Cities Declaration, where leading cities helped develop the ambition of science-based targets.
+The Food Systems Network has had a fundamental role in the success of the C40 Good Food Cities Accelerator, where leading cities helped develop the ambition of science-based targets.
 The commitment was launched at the 2019 C40 Global Mayors Summit and co-signed by 14 cities who agreed to work with their residents towards achieving a ‘Planetary Health Diet’ for all by 2030, with balanced and nutritious food, reflective of the culture, geography, and demography of their residents.
 These goals are met by delivering the following measures:

 - Align food procurement to the Planetary Health Diet, ideally sourced from organic agriculture